scolapicchioni/blazor/Lab08/readme.md

-# Backend: gRpc with ASP.NET 5 and Visual Studio 2019 Preview
+# Backend: gRpc with ASP.NET 6 and Visual Studio 2022

 In this lab we're going to take care of our Backend.